 - 1. Water Conservation: PV Water aims to achieve an annual conservation goal of 5,000 acre-feet per year relative to the baseline period 2006-2010 as described above. - 2.
 College Lake Integrated Resources Management Project (College Lake Project): The College Lake Project includes components required to store, treat, and deliver water from College Lake, for use as an irrigation supply in-lieu of pumped groundwater.
 The components include an adjustable weir structure designed to accommodate safe fish passage, intake pump-station, water treatment plant, a 6-mile conveyance pipeline, and two groundwater wells to support project operations.
 The weir will be capable of raising the lake water level by 2.4 feet and increasing the total storage to approximately 1,800 acre-feet.
 An annual average of 1,800-2,300 acre-feet will be collected through a screened intake compliant with screening criteria for anadromous salmonids.
 Water will then be conveyed to the water treatment plant and then to the CDS where it will offset an equal amount of groundwater production.
 PV Water has completed project design, is currently acquiring property rights and environmental permits.
-Project construction is anticipated to begin in the spring of 2023.
-PV Water received a \$7.6 million Sustainable Groundwater Management Implementation Grant from the California Department of Water Resources to support pre-construction activities such as engineering design, environmental review, and public outreach.

-- 3. Watsonville Slough System Managed Aquifer Recharge and Recovery Projects (WSSMARR): WSSMARR includes upgrades of the existing Harkins Slough Managed Aquifer Recharge Facility (Harkins Slough Facility) and construction of the Struve Slough Project, a new managed aquifer recharge and recovery project.
+Project construction is anticipated to begin in the spring of 2023. - 3.
+Watsonville Slough System Managed Aquifer Recharge and Recovery Projects (WSSMARR): WSSMARR includes upgrades of the existing Harkins Slough Managed Aquifer Recharge Facility (Harkins Slough Facility) and construction of the Struve Slough Project, a new managed aquifer recharge and recovery project.
 WSSMARR includes components to divert, convey, filter, store, and recover surface water flows for use as an irrigation supply in-lieu of pumped groundwater.
 The components include upgrading the existing Harkins Slough Facility to install fisheries compliant intake screens, expanding the filter plant, upgrading the pump-station, constructing a backwash effluent/raw water pipeline, development of the Southeast Recharge Basin, and constructing recovery and monitoring wells.
 The Struve Slough Project includes a new screened intake and pump-station on Struve Slough as well as 7,150 foot conveyance pipeline to the expanded filter plant.
-Collectively, WSSMARR is designed to yield an estimated annual average of approximately 2,000 acre-feet.
+Collectively, WSSMARR is designed to yield an estimated annual average of 2,060 acre-feet and a maximum permitted diversion amount of 5,000 acre-feet.
 PV Water has completed the environmental impact report for the project, is working to complete final design and obtain all necessary permits.
 Construction could begin in 2024. - 4.
 Increased Recycled Water Deliveries: PV Water continues efforts to increase recycled water deliveries to customers.
 PV Water is working to achieve this by increasing demand for recycled water and increasing storage to supply more water during periods of high demand.
 The goal aims to increase demand by approximately 1,000 acre-feet per year and shoulder season demand by approximately 250 acre-feet per year.
 To accomplish these goals PV Water has constructed a 1.5-million-gallon storage tank; constructed approximately 3.2 miles of additional CDS pipeline; expanded the RWF filter train capacity; improved the distribution pump station, and is working closely with customers to maximize deliveries.
-Efforts to increase and maximize deliveries will continue over the near future. - 5.
-Pajaro Valley Hydrologic Modeling: PV Water continues to improve, update, and expand the capabilities of the Pajaro Valley Hydrologic Model (PVHM).
+Efforts to increase and maximize deliveries will continue over the near future.

+5. Pajaro Valley Hydrologic Modeling: PV Water continues to improve, update, and expand the capabilities of the Pajaro Valley Hydrologic Model (PVHM).
 The PVHM is one of the principal planning tools for the agency and in collaboration with the United States Geological Survey, will be used to evaluate historical, current, and future basin conditions and support project and program development and implementation.